 D-1002: Enrollment Application for Child Care Services

-Boards must ensure that customers applying for Low-Income CCS complete a full application for services at initial enrollment and redeterminations.
-The child care case management system provides a statewide online application for parents to submit full applications, including uploaded documentation, through TX3C—Parent Central.
+Boards must ensure that customers applying for low-income CCS complete a full application for services at initial enrollment and redeterminations.
+The child care case management system provides a statewide online application for parents to submit full applications, including uploaded documentation, through TX3C-Parent Central.

 If a parent is unable to complete the online application, Boards must provide appropriate alternative methods for the parent to supply the application information, which may be keyed directly into the case management system by staff members.
 To support parents that may not be able to access or use the online application, Boards may provide the TWC-developed paper-based application to parents.